beresandras/clear-diffusion-keras/README.md

 ## Sampling techniques

 KID at different sampling steps with different sampling techniques, using cosine schedule.
-Note that I selected the sampling hyperparameters using 5-step DDIM sampling.
+Note that I selected the sampling hyperparameters using DDIM sampling and 5 diffusion steps.

 ![sampling techniques](./assets/sampling.png)